 Specific phobias are fears of particular things or situations.
 These fears are quite common in children.
-Some common childhood phobias include the dark, storms, dogs, spiders, costumed characters (for example, clowns), heights, blood and injections.
+Some common childhood phobias include the dark, storms, dogs, spiders, costumed characters like clowns, heights, blood and injections.

-Say a child is scared of the dark or of a dog, and happens to be in a darkened room or facing a barking dog.
+Say a child is scared of the dark or of dogs, and he happens to be in a darkened room or facing a barking dog.
 The child might become very anxious and distressed.
 As with other anxieties, children with specific phobias will try to avoid the situation they’re afraid of.
 Or they might be extremely distressed if they have to go through it.

-Although these anxieties are common, it’s worth seeking some professional help if your child’s fear:
+Although these anxieties are common, it’s a good idea to seek some professional help if your child’s fear:

 - is really interfering with your child’s daily life

 - is something you feel your child should have grown out of

 - goes on for longer than six months.